fhiso/basic-concepts/basic-concepts.md

 The *property value* *shall* be a *term*, a *string*, or a *language-tagged string*.

+{.ednote}  Should *datatype-tagged strings* also be permitted as *property values*?
+At the moment *datatypes* are implicit.
+The *property value* is a *string* and its *datatype* is inferred from the *range* of the *property name*.
+If the *citation elements*, as defined in [CEV Concepts], are to become a subclass of *properties*, it will be necessary to allow *datatype-tagged strings*.
+Moreover, it will be necessary to pull the notion of a *localisation set* down into Basic Concepts.

 *Properties* *shall not* have default *property values* that applies when the *property* is absent, however standards *may* define how an